nautobot/nautobot-plugin-ssot-aci/README.md

-# Nautobot SSoT for Cisco ACI
+# Nautobot SSoT ACI - Nautobot plugin for synchronizing with Cisco ACI

+Nautobot SSoT ACI is a plugin for [Nautobot](https://github.com/nautobot/nautobot) allowing a synchronization of data from Cisco ACI into Nautobot.

-This Single Source of Truth (SSoT) Plugin for [Nautobot](https://github.com/nautobot/nautobot) provides the ability to synchronize objects between Cisco ACI and Nautobot.
-To accomplish this, Nautobot communicates with the Cisco ACI controller, the Application Policy Infrastructure Controller (APIC).
+To accomplish this, the SSoT ACI plugin communicates with the Cisco ACI controller, the Application Policy Infrastructure Controller (APIC).
 The APIC provides a central point of administration for the ACI fabric via a web dashboard or REST API.

-The primary benefit of the SSoT plugin is that it eliminates duplication of work entering and maintaining information in Nautobot that is automatically discovered by the Cisco APIC controller.
+The SSoT ACI plugin eliminates the need for manually adding objects to Nautobot that have been automatically discovered by the Cisco APIC controller.
 This includes information such as device model/serial numbers, node management IP addressing, and more.

-In addition, adds/updates/deletes in the ACI fabric for the synchronized objects are replicated in Nautobot.
-For example:
+In addition any changes to the ACI fabric are reflected in Nautobot when the synchronization process is executed.

+Examples:

-- When new devices are registered to the fabric, they will be added to Nautobot
+- When new devices are registered to the fabric, they will be added to Nautobot on the next run of the SSoT ACI job within Nautobot.
 - When devices are decommissioned from the fabric, they will be removed from Nautobot
 - As devices are added to the ACI fabric, their management IP addresses are automatically created as IP Addresses in Nautobot
 - As bridge domains are added with subnets, the subnets are automatically created in Nautobot as Prefixes and the gateway address configured as an IP Address
 - When a bridge domain is removed from ACI, the associated Prefix and IP Address are deleted from Nautobot
 - Interface descriptions added or updated in ACI will be reflected on the interfaces in Nautobot

-Below is the list of items that are currently synchronized:
+Below list shows items that are currently synchronized and how they map between systems.

 | **ACI**                                       	| **Nautobot**                  	|
 |-----------------------------------------------	|-------------------------------	|